dougrday/simple-api-proxy/README.md

 `--proxy=http://path/to/api` - Required, the path to the web API that you're proxying.
 `--port=3002` - Defaults to 3002, the port assigned to the proxy.

-For example:
+## For example:

-Run `npm start -- --proxy=http://mywebsite.com/api --port=60001 --path=/api/*` would:
+Running `npm start -- --proxy=http://mywebsite.com/api --port=60001 --path=/api/*` would:

 1. Start the proxy server at port 60001.
 2. Forward all calls starting with http://localhost:60001/api to http://mywebsite.com/api.